Ciliwung: Restoration

-Ciliwung-Cisadane tunnel
+The Ciliwung-Cisadane tunnel

-A coordination meeting on January 20, 2014 among the Ministry of Public Works, Ministry of Environment, Jakarta Governor, Bogor Mayor, Bogor Regent and Ciliwung-Cisadane Rivers Control Office agreed to build Ciliwung to Cisadane River to ease Ciliwung debit when Cisadane is not in flood condition.
+A coordination meeting on January 20, 2014, among the Ministry of Public Works, Ministry of Environment, Jakarta Governor, Bogor Mayor, Bogor Regent, and Ciliwung-Cisadane Rivers Control Office agreed to build Ciliwung to Cisadane River to ease Ciliwung debit when Cisadane is not in flood condition.
 The tunnel is 2.9 kilometers long and diameter of six meters.

 Culture

-The Ciliwung River flows through two provinces, West Java and the Special Region of Jakarta.
-Two main races dominate the region namely, the Sundanese (West Java) in southern Ciliwung and Orang Betawi (Jakarta) in northern Ciliwung.
+The Ciliwung flows through two provinces, West Java and the Special Region of Jakarta.
+Two main ethnic groups dominate the region, namely the Sundanese (West Java) in southern Ciliwung and Orang Betawi (Jakarta) in northern Ciliwung.

-Culture in the Bogor area is mainly Sundanese, such as can be observed from traditional dances, the Ketuk Tilu or the Jaipongan which is modern, sensual and full of spirit.
-Specific Sundanese music can be observed from the Degung, Calung, Angklung and Kecapi suling.
+Culture in the Bogor area is mainly Sundanese, such as can be observed in traditional dances, the Ketuk Tilu, or the Jaipongan which is modern, sensual, and full of spirit.
+Specific Sundanese music can be observed from the Degung, Calung, Angklung, and Kecapi suling.

-Culture of Jakarta can be seen in the Yapong dance and Gambang kromong as well as Kroncong music can still be found at Tugu, north of Jakarta.
+The culture of Jakarta can be seen in the Yapong dance and Gambang kromong, as well as Kroncong music, which can still be found at Tugu, north of Jakarta.
 Also famous is a humorous play, the Lenong, using a special Betawi dialect.

 Environment

-The section of Ciliwung in Jakarta is heavily polluted.
-Informal settlements or slums flourished on the banks of Ciliwung, increasing the amount of waste and reducing the surface area of the river.
-Some canals was completely blocked by slums and people created informal gardens inside by drying the canal.
-Water maintenance and ecological awareness is minimal.
+The section of the Ciliwung in Jakarta is heavily polluted.
+Informal settlements or slums flourished on the banks of the Ciliwung, increasing the amount of waste and reducing the surface area of the river.
+Some canals were completely blocked by slums and people created informal gardens inside by drying the canal.
+Water maintenance and ecological awareness are minimal.
 Other sources of pollution originate from agricultural runoff of upstream river users and industrial pollution.
-Flooding is a problem of Ciliwung.
-With many of the original forest converted into settlements around Puncak area, the flooding has worsened each year.
+Flooding is a problem in the Ciliwung.
+With many of the original forests converted into settlements around the Puncak area, the flooding has worsened each year.

-In 2012, the government of Indonesia announced a 20-year plan to clean up the Ciliwung river, which kicked off with a $10 million restoration project that will include the construction of a waste processing facility in 2013 and an education centre for riverside communities.
-The city administration now hires over 4000 workers to regularly clean the city’s rivers, canals, lakes and coastal areas.
+In 2012, the government of Indonesia announced a 20-year plan to clean up the Ciliwung, which kicked off with a $10 million restoration project that will include the construction of a waste processing facility in 2013 and an education centre for riverside communities.
+The city administration now hires over 4000 workers to regularly clean the city's rivers, canals, lakes, and coastal areas.
 Ex-Governor Basuki Tjahaja Purnama also plans to turn parts of the Ciliwung riverbank into a tourist site.